 \subsection{Simulations with Larger Forcing.}

 Next, we investigate how well the NN reduced model performs outside the training regime.
 To this end, we consider larger forcing magnitudes of $A=0.12$ and $0.14$, corresponding to 20\% and 40\% increases in the forcing magnitude.
-Since forcing is on the discharge, $q$, only, an increase in forcing magnitude has a stronger effect on $q$ than on $h$.
-Table \ref{tab:energy} summarizes the total energy $E = \sum_k e_k$ for $h$ and $q$.
-As expected, the increase in energy for $h$ is not significant, but energy for $q$ increase by 27.5\% and 54.6\%, respectively.
-This is due to the nonlinear nature of the equations.
+Since forcing is applied to the discharge, $q$, only, an increase in forcing magnitude has a stronger effect on $q$ than on $h$.
+Table \ref{tab:energy} summarizes the total spectral energy $E = \tfrac12 \sum_k e_k$ for $h$ and $q$.
+As expected, the increase in the energy for $h$ is not significant, but energy for $q$ increase by 27.5\% and 54.6\%, respectively due to the nonlinear nature of the equation for the discharge.
 The NN reduced model responds correctly to the increase in forcing and, overall, accurately reproduces the energy increase in $q$.
 The discrepancy between the total energy in the DNS and the NN reduced model is larger for $q$ than for $h$, most likely due to the nonlinear fluxes in the equation for the discharge.
 Similar to the approach in \cite{zadoacti18}, to fix the overall energy budget, it is possible to introduce a single (possibly trainable) parameter to multiply the NN parametrization in the equation for the discharge, \itc{which is a straightforward modification of the NN parametrization approach presented here, and we do not discuss it in the present paper.}

 Figure \ref{fig:spectra_amplitude} depicts energy spectra for $h$ and $q$ in simulations with $N_c=128$ and $A=0.1$, $0.12$, and $0.14$.
 Energy spectra computed from the NN reduced model represent a considerable improvement over coarse LLF discretization, indicating that the neural network effectively reconstructs the subgrid contributions.
 The NN reduced model maintains fidelity for a wide range of forcing amplitudes, demonstrating robustness in capturing the small-scale energy dynamics.
 These results suggest that the NN model can generalize well across varying amplitudes and recover fine-scale structures without retraining.